|31 July 2021

 He questioned me for bout 30 minutes and swore the whole time.
 At one point he blindfolded me again because I refused to confess.
 At the end of the interrogation he asked me to sign a document written in Hebrew and I did.
 Then I was given a COVID test and they took a DNA sample from my mouth.
 Afterwards I was strip searched and taken to a cell with other boys.

-I spent two days at Etzion and then I was taken to Ofer prison where I spent seven days in solitary confinement.
+I spent two days at Etzion and then I was taken to Ofer prison, near Jerusalem, where I spent seven days in solitary confinement.
 Then they brought in another boy and I spent another five days there.
 The seven days were very hard.
 I was treated like a dog.
 They gave me dry bread and threw the food on the floor.
 I lost interest in life and was desperate to get out.
 About a week after my arrest I had a military court hearing via zoom.
 My mother attended and the military judge extended my detention.

 Then, after spending 12 days at Ofer I was taken to Ramla prison, inside Israel, where I had another interrogation.
 This time I was asked strange questions.
 The interrogator asked me what I knew about Hamas and whether they were strong in the West Bank.
 The interrogator also asked me about Jihad Islami and whether they had lots of followers in the West Bank.
 I told him I knew nothing.
 The interrogator did not allow me to speak to a lawyer and did not inform me of my right to silence.